Skip to main content

 You can now use a single Query API in the Camunda 8 REST API to find process and decision data instead of using multiple component APIs.

-For example, send a request to the Query decision definitions endpoint to search for decision definitions.
+For example, send a request to the Search decision definitions endpoint to search for decision definitions.

 New Query API endpoints are added as follows: